cran-task-views/GraphicalModels/GraphicalModels.md

 -   `r pkg("diagram")` Visualises simple graphs (networks) based on a transition matrix, utilities to plot flow diagrams, visualising webs, electrical networks, \...
--   `r pkg("DiagrammeR")` Create Graph Diagrams and Flowcharts Using R
+-   `r pkg("DiagrammeR")` Build graph/network structures using
+	functions for stepwise addition and deletion of nodes and edges.

 -   `r bioc("graph")` A package that implements some simple graph handling capabilities.
 -   `r pkg("gRbase", priority = "core")` The gRbase package